UltraSam: A Foundation Model for Ultrasound using Large Open-Access Segmentation Datasets: Results

-We present the prompt-based segmentation results in Table~\ref{tab:prompt_seg}, using either the instance's center point or bounding box as prompts.
-Following classical instance segmentation work, we report mean Average Precision (mAP), which measures precision across multiple IoU thresholds (0.5 to 0.95), and mAP@50, which measures precision at a fixed IoU threshold of 50\%.
+We aim to determine the most effective approach for fine-tuning SAM on the US-43d dataset.
+To this end, we present the prompt-based segmentation results in Table~\ref{tab:prompt_seg}, using either the instance's center point or bounding box as prompts.
+We report mean Average Precision (mAP), which evaluates precision across multiple IoU thresholds (0.5 to 0.95), and mAP@50, which measures precision at a fixed IoU threshold of 50\%.
+Our experiments show that while adapter-based methods such as the Medical SAM Adapter yield competitive results, full end-to-end fine-tuning consistently achieves the best performance.
+Notably, fine-tuning does not require additional parameters beyond the base SAM architecture, unlike adapter-based approaches.
+Therefore, despite the higher GPU training cost, we adopt full fine-tuning for UltraSam throughout the rest of the paper.
+However, adapters may still be a viable alternative when GPU memory is a limiting factor.
 When using point prompts, UltraSam substantially outperforms all baselines, achieving mAP scores of 67.5, 57.5, and 55.5 for BUS-BRA, MMOTU2D, and GIST514-DB, respectively.
-SAM struggles with ultrasound structures due to domain shifts in its training data, while MedSAM, lacking point prompt training, fails completely in this setting.
+SAM struggles with US structures due to domain shifts in its training data.
 UltraSam* also demonstrates strong zero-shot performance, except on the GIST514-DB dataset.
 This can be explained by the fact that GIST514-DB contains full radial views, which differ from the rest of the US-43d data, affecting performance.
-These trends are illustrated qualitatively in Fig.~\ref{quali} (more results in the supplementary material), where UltraSam consistently identifies structures that SAM and MedSAM fail to segment.
+These trends are illustrated qualitatively in Fig.~\ref{quali}, where UltraSam consistently identifies structures that SAM fail to segment.
 With box prompts, SAM and MedSAM improve greatly but still fall behind UltraSam and UltraSam*.
 UltraSam achieves near-perfect mAP@50 scores (99, 100, and 100 for BUS-BRA, MMOTU2D, and GIST514-DB) and strong mAP results (79.1, 79.5, and 73.0, respectively).